 If you’re active in the talent acquisition space, you’ll be well aware of the ongoing shift from traditional hiring models toward collaborative hiring methods.
 Touted by Steve Jobs as the ultimate way to hire the best talent, collaborative hiring has quickly transformed from buzzword to a tangible team-based hiring practice.

-However, armed with little more than a poorly defined concept, some teams have struggled to push collaborative hiring into practice.
+However, armed with little more than a poorly defined concept, some teams have struggled to push the collaborative hiring process into practice.
 Businesses often have more pressing HR and recruitment needs and redesigning a hiring model can seem like a risky venture.

 In this post, we’ll equip you with ten ways your business can immediately benefit from making collaborative recruitment a standard practice.
 Bring these to your next meeting with hiring stakeholders to get them on board with the investment into team-based hiring.